 If a building has been re-windowed there may be a desire to return to the original glazing pattern.
-In general the existing windows should be retained, unless they are obviously inappropriate or in very poor condition.
+In general, the existing windows should be retained, unless they are obviously inappropriate or in very poor condition.
 There may be some cases, particularly to uniform urban terraces, where a return to earlier glazing patterns following a specific local pattern is appropriate.

-Leaded and other metal-framed casements in 19th century and particularly earlier buildings are an increasing rarity and should be repaired or re-leaded rather than replaced.
+Leaded and other metal-framed casements in the nineteenth century and particularly earlier buildings are an increasing rarity and should be repaired or re-leaded rather than replaced.

-Eighteenth and 19th century fancy glazing bars in geometric Gothic or marginal patterns should be retained wherever possible or copied, whether they are original to the building or later additions.
+Eighteenth and nineteenth century fancy glazing bars in geometric Gothic or marginal patterns should be retained wherever possible or copied, whether they are original to the building or later additions.

-Twentieth century mild steel windows were often a design feature of Modern Movement and Art Deco buildings.
-These should be repaired, or replaced like for like if beyond repair.
+Twentieth century mild steel windows were often a design feature of Modern movement and art deco buildings.
+These should be repaired, or replaced with the same form of window if beyond repair.

 Paint is usually the correct finish for windows; staining is not a traditional finish and should not normally be used.
-However, early windows of oak were commonly limewashed or left unpainted and these should not now be painted but left to weather naturally.
+However, early windows of oak were commonly lime washed or left unpainted and these should not now be painted but left to weather naturally.

-18.1 Old glass: All old glass is of interest, whether it is stained, painted or etched glass or early plain glass such as crown glass.
+Old glass: All old glass is of interest, whether it is stained, painted or etched glass or early plain glass such as crown glass.
 Great care should be taken to protect old glass during building works.
 If it is necessary to remove panes to repair the window frames or infrastructure they should be reset.
 Where external protection for glass is required, it should be reversible and as unobtrusive as possible.

-18.2 Replacement Windows: The insertion of factory made standard windows of all kinds, whether in timber, aluminium, galvanised steel or plastic is almost always damaging to the character and appearance of historic buildings.
-In particular, for reasons of strength the thickness of frame members tends to be greater in plastic or aluminium windows than in traditional timber ones.
+Replacement windows: The insertion of factory-made standard windows of all kinds, whether in timber, aluminium, galvanised steel or plastic is almost always damaging to the character and appearance of historic buildings.
+In particular, for reasons of strength the thickness of frame members tend to be greater in plastic or aluminium windows than in traditional timber ones.
 Modern casements with top-opening or louvred lights or asymmetrically spaced lights are generally unsuitable as replacements for windows in historic buildings.
 Such alterations should not be allowed.
 Architects' drawings and specifications should make clear the manner in which new windows are intended to open.

-It is usually impossible to install double-glazed units in existing frames or to replicate existing frames with new sealed units without making noticeable changes to the profiles of glazing bars, stiles, and rails.
+It is challenging to install double-glazed units in existing frames or to replicate existing frames with new sealed units without making noticeable changes to the profiles of glazing bars, stiles, and rails.
 The new glass in such units may also significantly alter the appearance of the window.
+Such changes are rarely visually sympathetic in protected buildings.
+Slimline double-glazed units, which are roughly half the thickness of a standard unit, can sometimes help overcome profile issues.

-Such changes are rarely acceptable in protected buildings.
-Weather stripping and draughtproofing are visually more innocuous changes as well as thermally efficient and cost-effective.
+Weather stripping and draught proofing are visually more innocuous changes as well as thermally efficient and cost-effective.
 Secondary glazing in a removable inner frame is another acceptable option for some windows.